spaship/spaship/packages/manager/README.md

-# SPA Manager
+# SPAship Manager

 ## Testing

-`npm test` will run all of spa-manager's tests.
+`npm test` will run all of SPAship Manager's tests.
 It runs in watch mode by default.

 | Command               | Purpose                                       |
 | --------------------- | --------------------------------------------- |